SPHERE-PPL/Contest-Example-Mpox/README.md

 ## Connect with the Community

-This contest has a page on our TuringPPL Zulip where teams can message and get clarification/advice.
+This contest has a page on our SPHERE-PPL Zulip where teams can message and get clarification/advice.
 We will also be monitoring the contest repo.
 Regular updates will be posted on both platforms.

 ## License